mirdaki/presentations/src/introduction-to-git/content.md

 Note:
 - Do not download the zip, doesn't have the .git folder
 - Download file to current shell location
+- Git Bash on Windows sometimes has issues cloning.
+Closing and reopening fixes this

 ## Status